 The inversion scheme outlined above is now illustrated with a vertical age profile, where the AER can be easily interpreted.
 We use published apatite fission track (AFT) data from samples collected within the footwall of the Denali Fault, taken from Fitzgerald et al. (1995) (Fig. 2).
 These data show a break in slope of the AER, which can be interpreted as a change in exhumation rate.
-Our aim is to assess how well we can resolve this apparent change in exhumation rate and to determine the dependencies of our inferred exhumation rates on: (1) the time interval length, Δt ; (2) the thermal where predicted ages, $\tau{\rm pred}$, are calculated from the T-t paths using the Dodson expression as described above.
+Our aims are to assess how well we can resolve this apparent change in exhumation rate and to determine the dependencies of our inferred exhumation rates on (1) the time interval length, $\Delta t$ ; (2) the thermal parameters; and (3) the a priori model for the exhumation rate.
+To assess the quality of fit of the predicted to the observed ages for the different models, we report a misfit criterion, $\psi^2$ , defined as where predicted ages, $\tau{\text{pred}}$ , are calculated from the T-t paths using Dodson's expression, as described above.
 In the examples below we present the misfit values for the ages using both the a priori and a posteriori model parameters.
-These are designated $\psi{\rm pr}^2$ and $\psi{\rm po}^2$, respectively.
+These are designated $\psi{pr}^2$ and $\psi{po}^2$ , respectively.
 The difference between these numbers provides a quantitative measure of the model fit relative to the fit provided by a model with a constant exhumation rate.